osrg/gobgp/docs/sources/zebra.md

   To enable the Next-Hop Tracking features, please specify `3` or later.
   For connecting to FRRouting 3.0.x, please specify `4`.
   For connecting to FRRouting 5.0.x, please specify `5`.
-  For connecting to FRRouting 6.0.x, please specify `6`.
+  For connecting to FRRouting 7.0.x, please specify `6`.

 - `mpls-label-range-size` specifies mpls label range size for requesting to Zebra.
-It works with FRRouting 5.0.x or FRRouting 6.0.x.
+It works with FRRouting 5.0.x, FRRouting 6.0.x and FRRouting 7.0.x.

+- `sotware-name` specifies software name for zebra when only `version` configuration cannot specify software uniquely.
+This configuration is used with 'version' configuration.
+For connecting to FRRouting 6.0.x, please specify `6` as `version` and `frr6` as `software-name`.
+For connecting to FRRouting 4.0.x, please specify `5` as `version` and `frr4` as `software-name`.

 ## Check Routes from zebra